LSS is a media-native protocol for hiding signed actions inside ordinary video, then recovering and resolving them from a camera or file scan.

 - Protocol Concepts Understand LSSP/1 payloads, Ed25519 signatures, fragment packets, checksums, XOR parity, expiry, and trust boundaries.

-- Reading Signals Learn how LSS reader simulations feed candidate fragments into protocol recovery, confidence tracking, checksum rejection, and parity repair.
+- Reading Signals Learn how real carrier scans and simulated reader tests feed protocol recovery, confidence tracking, checksum rejection, and parity repair.

 - Resolver and Actions Map already-verified LSS signed payloads into demo resolver outcomes such as experience open, ticket verify, manifest resolve, or unsupported.